Karumi/Rosie/README.md

 Feel free to report us or add any useful feature to the library, we will be glad to improve it with your help.

 Keep in mind that your PRs **must** be validated by Travis-CI.
-Please, run a local build with ``./gradlew checkstyle build`` before submiting your code.
+Please, run a local build with ``./gradlew checkstyle build connectedCheck`` before submiting your code.

 Libraries used in this project